ReviversMC/modget-manifests/doc/spec/lookup-table-spec.md

     - miscellaneous
     - information

-  # All packages which have the aforementioned id
+  # All packages which have the aforementioned modid
   packages:
     # The package id, so `publisher.modid`
     # (both formatted to contain no periods, spaces or non-ASCII characters)